 Virtual reality’s capacity to help individuals extends beyond physical improvement and into the emotional realm.
 In some instances, VR technology allows people to realistically experience life as a different person.
 Jeremy Bailenson, founder of Stanford’s VHIL, explains how VR offers a great resource for learning empathy in his 2011 “Authors@Google” talk.
 Bailenson contends that by allowing others to experience the world from a new perspective, VR can “make the world a better place.”

-The Oculus Rift’s release will compete with HTC Vive‘s and PlayStation’s Project Morpheus‘s, other high-end VR headsets, as well as the Samsung Gear VR, a less expensive VR headset (but a tricky piece of gear to use).
+The Oculus Rift’s release will compete with HTC’s Vive’s and PlayStation’s Project Morpheus’s, other high-end VR headsets, as well as the Samsung Gear VR, a less expensive VR headset (recently advertised in this commercial featuring LeBron James).
 Google also offers a significantly more affordable opportunity to experience virtual reality with the pairing of a cardboard viewer and ready-to-download apps.
 The pre-order date for the Oculus Rift coincides with the 2016 Consumer Electronics Show in Las Vegas, an international convention boasting numerous virtual reality events.